Reasons to Come In

 - Travel health and immunizations

-When you need to go to the Emergency Room:
+When to go to the Emergency Department

 - Head Trauma, unconsciousness, chest pain, difficulty breathing